rjp0029/EPPI_ddG/README.md

 The final ddg value is returned as a float from the PROTOCOL::EPPI_ddg_ensemble method in the cpp code as well as printed to the screen.

 # Paper Analysis
-The EPPI_ddg model was trained on a set of 2421 mutations from 163 complexes.
+The EPPI_ddG model was trained on a set of 2421 mutations from 163 complexes.
 The analysis performed in the paper can be found in the `paper_analysis` directory.
 Transfer learning can be performed by generating experimental $$\Delta\Delta G$$ values for a set of mutations and then retraining the model using the `train_full_model.py` script.
 The training script used in the paper is provided in the `model_training` directory.
 The training set can be found in the `data` directory.

 # Reference Papers
-link to EPPI_ddg paper
+link to EPPI_ddG paper

 - Richard, A.C. and Pantazes, R.J.
 (2025). *Using Short Molecular Dynamics Simulations to Determine the Important Features of Interactions in Antibody–Protein Complexes.* Proteins, 93: 812-830. (https://doi.org/10.1002/prot.26773)